-5. When the screen as shown above displays, using the arrow key, select the item "Proceed with flash update" and press the <Enter> key.
-You will see the progress of BIOS recovery as shown in the screen below.
+- 5. When the screen as shown above displays, using the arrow key, select the item "Proceed with flash update" and press the <Enter> key.
+You will see the progress of BIOS recovery as shown in the screen below. - Note: Do not interrupt the process of BIOS flashing until it is completed.